krishnabre/puppet-filefetcher/README.md

 In general:

-* the module downloads a file
+* the module downloads a file to an arbitrary directory
 * sets the owner
 * sets the rights

-It can be seen as a sequence of:
+It can be seen as a sequence of three:

 * `wget`
 * `chown`